eunomia-bpf/bpf-compatible/example/README.md

 # bpf-compatible examples

 Here is the root of the examples about bpf-compatible.
-The sources of the bpf programs are listed in the folder `examples`.
+The sources of the bpf programs are listed in the folder `c`.
 Other folders (e.g, libbpf, or bpftool) are auxiliary projects which are used to build eBPF program.

 ## Details